risooonho/ue4-ssc/README.md

 * Replace the Side Scroller Camera with a Component
 * Establish naming conventions for c++ files
 * Implement automated Testing
+* Create a Wiki

-Ongoing: Update Example Map with implemented features
+Ongoing: Update Example Map and Wiki with implemented features

 ## Adding The Plugin